Momit87/Process-scheduling-project-for-OS/README.md

 principles where simplicity meets efficacy, and every cycle counts.

 # <h2 class="Objective">📜How_to_use</h2>
-1.clone the folder on ypur device.
+1.Clone the folder on your device.

-2.make sure u have c/c++ compiler.
+2.Make sure u have c/c++ compiler.

 3.Navigate to main.cpp run the file and enjoy.